 - Averted in Spice and Wolf, where in one episode Lawrence has to exchange his gold coins for silver in order to buy clothing (the vendors wouldn't have change).
 Also one of the early plot arcs involves speculation on the silver content of one nation's coins.

-- Cerebus the Aardvark: Partially averted, in that Cerebus is able to buy room and board at an inn for the rest of his natural life with a single gold coin — but only because his and the Cirinists' abortive attempt at ascension used up all the Cheap Gold Coins in the economy.
+- Cerebus the Aardvark: Partially averted, in that Cerebus is able to buy room and board at an inn for the rest of his natural life with a single gold coin — but only because his and the Cirinists' abortive attempt at ascension used up all the gold in the economy.

 - Mainly averted in Discworld, where the "gold coins" issued by the Ankh-Morpork banks actually contain less gold than the equivalent volume of seawater, which ends up being a plot point in Making Money.
 Justified in the Agatean Empire (the fantasy counterpart to Imperial China), where gold is a very common metal and is used for low-value coins.
 Played with when the first Agatean tourist arrives in Ankh-Morpork with a chest full of pure gold coins, and starts paying for meals with enough gold to buy the restaurant, forcing the Ankh-Morporkian authorities to react to the threat to the economy.

 - Parodied in Myth Adventures, Skeeve and Aahz are given a pitiful amount (on Klah) of gold coins to win a war with, but on Deva it turns out that one gold coin is a pretty decent asking price for an interdimensional mercenary's services.